raidcraft/rcitems/docs/DEVELOPER.md

 ItemStack customItemFromId = RaidCraft.getItem("rc1234");
 // can get a custom stored object by its id starting with so ItemStack storedObjectFromId = RaidCraft.getItem("so1234");
-// can get a custom item by its full name
-ItemStack namedCustomItem = RaidCraft.getItem("Vase aus Faldoria");
+// can get a custom item by its full displayName ItemStack namedCustomItem = RaidCraft.getItem("Vase aus Faldoria");
 // can get normal vanilla minecraft items
 ItemStack minecraftItem = RaidCraft.getItem("wool");